 Every day, we are bombarded with messages designed not to inform, but to influence what we believe, how we feel, and even how we behave.
-At the heart of many of these messages is propaganda—communication designed to shape perceptions, manipulate cognitions, and direct behavior to achieve a response that serves the interests of the propagandist.
-Propaganda is often designed to produce an emotional response, rather than a rational one, so the desired outcome for a propagandist is directed irrationality.
+At the heart of many of these messages is propaganda—communication designed to shape perceptions, distort judgment, and direct behavior in ways that serve the interests of the propagandist.
+It exploits emotional responses and disrupts or derails logical reasoning to produce its desired outcome: directed irrationality.

 Over centuries, propaganda has evolved, adapting to new media and technologies that vastly amplify its reach and impact.
 Today, it poses a significant threat to rational discourse, deepens polarization, and erodes trust in institutions and credible sources of information.
-The Propwatch Project is dedicated to exposing and deconstructing these techniques, equipping individuals with the tools and knowledge they need to think critically and engage with information on their own terms.
+The Propwatch Project is dedicated to exposing and deconstructing these techniques, equipping individuals with the tools they need to detect these enduring hallmarks of manipulation and engage with information on their own terms.

-By deconstructing propaganda, we break down complex techniques into clear, accessible explanations, equipping individuals with the critical tools to identify these tactics in action.
-This approach is grounded in inoculation theory, a psycholinguistic framework that draws an analogy to medical immunization.
-The theory maintains that when people are aware of how propaganda and disinformation exploit cognitive shortcuts, emotions, and biases, they are better prepared to recognize and resist these tactics when confronted with them.
+By deconstructing propaganda, we break complex techniques into clear, accessible explanations that facilitate real-time recognition and analysis.
+This approach is grounded in inoculation theory, a psychological framework that draws an analogy to medical immunization.
+The theory holds that when people understand how propaganda and disinformation exploit cognitive shortcuts, emotions, and biases, they are better prepared to recognize and resist these tactics when confronted with them.

-By analyzing real-world examples and breaking them into their core components, we aim to not only better illuminate these tactics but also strengthen individuals' ability to evaluate claims, identify logical inconsistencies, and question the intent behind the messages they encounter.
-This process transforms passive consumers of information into active, discerning participants in public discourse.
+By showcasing real-world examples and their underlying components, we not only illuminate how these techniques operate, but also strengthen individuals' ability to evaluate claims, identify logical inconsistencies, and question the intent behind the messages they encounter.
+This process transforms passive consumers of information into active, discerning participants in interpreting the messages they encounter.

 To evaluate the project's effectiveness, we have developed a series of assessments to measure how this